robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 A website:

   - Is typically informational.
-  - Has little to no interactive capabilities.
+  - Has little-to-no interactive capabilities.
   - e.g., The New York Times or a small company's website.

 A web app: